Shopify/polaris/.changeset/twelve-grapes-reply.md

 '@shopify/polaris': minor
 ---

-Adds the ability for breadcrumbs to be passed as a singular object instead of an array to allow support for upcoming v11 changes
+Added the ability for breadcrumbs to be passed as a singular object instead of an array to allow support for upcoming v11 changes